|Category||Specialist Integrated Haematological Malignancy Diagnostic Service (SIHMDS) >> Molecular Pathology|

 The single nucleotide changes of APOE c.388T>C p.(Cys130Arg) (112T>C) (SNP: rs429358) and APOE c.526C>T p.(Arg176Cys) (158C>T) (SNP: rs7412) encode Cys and Arg, respectively. ε2 has a T at both positions 112 and 158; ε3 has one T and one C at either position 112 and 158;and ε4 has a C at both positions.

-These isoforms have been widely studied as possible risk factors for coronary heart disease, type III hyperlipoproteinaemia, strokes, and Alzheimer’s disease.
+These isoforms have been widely studied as possible risk factors for coronary heart disease, type III hyperlipoproteinaemia and strokes.

 A real time fluorescence PCR genotyping assay is used to determine the presence of the APOE 112T>C and 158C>T variants and haplotype.

-For prognostic testing in coronary heart disease, type III hyperlipoproteinaemia, strokes, and Alzheimer’s disease.
+For prognostic testing in coronary heart disease, type III hyperlipoproteinaemia and strokes.

 |Sample & container required||4ml Peripheral Blood in EDTA (lavender/purple top)|